weaveworks/weave-gitops-docs/README.md

 An excellent overview of using `pyenv` and `pipenv` together can be found here:
 [Python Environment 101](https://towardsdatascience.com/python-environment-101-1d68bda3094d)

+### Build environment: tl;dr

+- Install and configure `pyenv`
+- Install and configure `pipenv`
+- Install build dependencies with `pipenv --no-site-packages sync`
+- Activate the build virtual environment with `pipenv shell`
+- Build and serve locally with `mkdocs serve`

 ### pipenv

 - Linux: Install from your package manager